 - Don’t worry though, you won’t be alone!
 The Skyline community is here to help you take on this adventure.
 If you ever feel overwhelmed or stumped, you can always contact our Program Director or call on other parents to help as co-coaches, assistant coaches, or team managers.
 We also have staff available to attend your practices.

-- Every coach will receive a full coaching packet, over-viewing the entire season.
-You will also have access to online coaching plans.
+- Every coach will have access to online coaching plans.
 These plans contain training ideas on what to run at your practice sessions and ensure that your team progresses through an age-appropriate curriculum.

 - Skyline also provides you with the equipment you will need.
-Each coach receives a whistle, a set of pugg goals, a ball pump, cones, scrimmage pinnies, and a game ball.
+Each coach receives a whistle, a set of pugg goals, cones, and scrimmage pinnies.

 - Our new Coach Page is also a great reference point for additional information related to coaching, as well as coaching plans from past seasons.